cyrichardson/docs-cloud-big-data/rst/devguide/api-operations/v1/get-list-cluster-nodes-v1.0-tenant-id-clusters-clusterid-nodes.rst

     GET /v1.0/{tenant_id}/clusters/{clusterId}/nodes

-Lists all nodes for a specified 				cluster.
+This operation lists all nodes for a specified 				cluster.

 Valid values for the request body parameter ``postInitScriptStatus`` are ``FAILED``, ``PENDING``, ``DELIVERED``, ``RUNNING``, ``SUCCEEDED``, and ``None``.